AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     >
     >Audiences available in the list originate either from your Campaign v8 instance or from Adobe Experience Platform if the Destination / Sources integration has been configured on your instance.
     >
     >The Destination / Sources integration allows you to send Experience Platform segments to Adobe Campaign, and to send Campaign delivery and tracking logs over to Adobe Experience Platform.
-[Learn how work with Campaign and Adobe Experience Platform](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aep.html){target="_blank"}.
+Learn how work with Campaign and Adobe Experience Platform in [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aep.html){target="_blank"}.

 1. Once the audience is selected, you can further refine the target by applying additional rules.